 Apps provide means for 24/7 communication with fellow students and teachers, which positively influences the amount of time they spend in the app and teaches them the basics of networking.

-According to ComScore, people spend about 3 hours per day on their smartphones.
+According to Statista, people spend about 4 hours per day on their smartphones.
 Mobile application gives the opportunity to continue studying whenever and wherever one may need.
 It turns learning into an ongoing process that never ends.
 Instead of being a short-term relationship, your app may become their daily source of entertainment through learning.

-Category of the education apps is the third most popular regarding downloads (8.48%).
-And while some may associate the Education only with the dull school curriculum, it is the opposite.
+Education apps make up the third (9.6%) and second (10.4%) most downloaded category of apps in App Store and Google Play respectively.
+And while some may associate education only with the dull school curriculum, it is the opposite.
 All those piano playing, language studying, puzzle solving and online learning.
 The education app development does not stand still introducing more and more interesting concepts.
 So far the most distinct types of mobile apps for education are:

 Let’s look at the example of Coursera that started as a Stanford-only online platform and developed into the site of enormous possibilities in education.
 Thus, while it sounds impressive, creating a similar compatible product requires a lot of funds, time, and database capacity.

 These are the apps that do not teach.
 Instead, they help to ease the studying process.
-Some apps deal with small tasks like solving the equation written in the notebook or correcting the grammar.
+Some apps deal with small tasks like solving the equation written in the notebook (Photomath) or correcting the grammar (Grammarly).

 Studying is good, but interactive studying is better.
-Training brain with inside a gamified environment allows students to take their mind off heavy stuff while continuing to pick up something new.
+Training the brain inside a gamified environment allows students to take their mind off heavy stuff while continuing to pick up something new.
+Khan Academy’s app does a great job at engaging users through adventurous gamification.

 These are apps that can be used collectively by members of a specific educational institution or separately by students for their purposes (e.g., Schoology, Canvas Student, etc.).
 They are designed to handle the formalities and ease the communication between school and student regarding personal schedules, attendance control, work submission, grading and so on.

 The brain of the small toddler works differently from those old enough to attend school.
 Their attention span is shorter and comprehending abilities are still in the phase of early development.
-Particular applications aimed at children aged 0-5 are bright, gamified and interactive to grab kid’s interest and make sure they learn in the process of being entertained.
+Particular applications aimed at children aged 0-5 are bright, gamified and interactive to grab kid’s interest and make sure they learn in the process of being entertained (check out Endless Alphabet and Prodigy Math Game).

-Usually, application development process consists of the same phases: planning, design, set of features, testing and deployment.
+Usually, the application development process consists of similar common phases: planning, design, set of features, testing and deployment.
 You can read more about it here.

 The most significant part of the education app user community is students.
 They should have an ability to have a personal page with information about who they are, what faculty or grade they belong to, what classes they take, what assignments are due, and access to their grades (if it can also show the approximate GPA, that’d be awesome).